Esteban Burchard, MD, MPH

 ||1989||National Collegiate Athletic Association (NCAA) Div.
 II Academic All-American, Wrestling|

 I work in collaboration with a multi-disciplinary team of investigators from several Universities, which includes scientists with expertise in epidemiology, biostatistics, medicine, molecular and cell biology and genomics.
-Using tools from these disciplines, we perform comprehensive epidemiologic research (genetic, social and environmental) designed to untangle why populations differ in health and disease.
+Using tools from these disciplines, we perform comprehensive research (genetic, social and environmental) designed to untangle why populations differ in health and disease.
 We have leveraged the rich ancestry of racially mixed (admixed) populations to untangle complex gene-environment interactions for health and disease.
 We have developed specific expertise in population-based genetic studies in admixed populations.
 Most importantly, we are working to ensure that modern advances in research will benefit all populations.

 Click the "See All" links for more information and interactive visualizations!